synxty/create-synxty-app/README.md

 ## 🎨 Creating a Project

-Using npx, run the following command:
+Using npm, run the following command:

 `npx create-synxty-app my-app`